Illinois Court Records

 - The court issued a conviction for a felony, but the accused received a pardon from the Governor of Illinois.

-- Usually, after conviction and serving the required time and paying the required fine: The accused petitioned the Prisoner Review Board and is successful.
+- Usually, after conviction and serving the required time and paying the required fines, the accused petitioned the Prisoner Review Board and was successful.
 The Prisoner Review Board will then issue a Certificate of Eligibility for Expungement.

 - The accused was sentenced to qualified probation, and five years have passed.